inspire-eu-validation/data-au/au-dc/boundary.md

 **Prerequisites**

 **Test method**

-For each administrative unit not corresponding to the lowest [level of the administrative hierarchy](#nationalLevel), verify that:
-* it refers to all its respective lower level administrative units in the administrative hierarchy.
-* this reference is expressed using the [lowerLevelUnit](#lowerLevelUnit) association role of the administrative unit spatial object type.

 Inspect that the [geometry](#geometry) of each instance [administrative boundary](#AdministrativeBoundary) correspond to an edge in the topological structure formed by the complete boundary graph, including the boundaries of all levels.

 **Reference(s)**: